 Back in the 1940's, an enterprising young lad named Bud Ruby worked in his dad's company, Jaymar Ruby in Michigan City, Indiana which manufactured overalls.
 Bud invented a unique rubber grip waistband and came up with a beltless pant that stayed but looked dressy.
 He called it “sans-a-belt,” the french phrase for without a belt.

 Men appreciated the smooth lines of Sansabelt dress pants and how easy it was to move without a strip of leather constricting the waistline.
 And the shirt stayed neatly tucked and in place!
 No more sloppy lines.
 Sales soared.

 Jaymar Ruby/SANSABELT continued to dominate through the 70's, 80's and early 90's, even after HARTMARX bough it.
 When they filed for bankruptcy in 2009, SANSABELT was purchased by a licensing giant named Authentic Brands Group.

-He found and continues to use the factory that produced the original SANSABELT waistband--a durable piece of webbed elastic that can withstand dozens of washings.
 He then selected fabrics with the silky feel and drape a natural fiber, plus a bit of stretch, that could be thrown in a machine for easy care.
 Even his poly/wools are washable!

 What made SANSABELT pants so popular with men so many years ago, still holds today: The 2 1/2- inch webbed-elastic-inner waistband that slims the midsection while keeping the shirt tucked, keeping a man looking polished and professional, day into night.
-And without a belt, every man no matter what his waist size (we go up to size 70!) can look neatly dressed and feel comfortable.
+And without a belt, every man no matter--what his waist size (we go up to size 70!) can look neatly dressed and feel comfortable.